Frequently Asked Questions

 How do I know that Bandpass Design is going to stick around?

-Building out of our home workshops removes the worry of bouncing a rent check and working normal jobs covers our basic needs.
+Building out of our modest workshop removes the worry of bouncing a rent check and working normal jobs covers our basic needs.
 If we only get two sales per month–that's fine.
 The woodworkers responsible for building the furniture can meet expectations working nights and weekends while logistics delivers our furniture on time.

 What kind of risks exist working with Bandpass Design?

 Our biggest risks are a commitment to quality and authenticity.
-We aren't going to outsource to cheap labor markets and we aren't going to use crummy materials.
-Requiring the full balance of the furniture sale up front and limiting sales so there's little customer debt to take on ensures we can meet demand without letting anything balloon out of control.
+No outsourcing to cheap labor markets and not using crummy materials.
+Requiring the full balance of the furniture sale up front and limiting sales limits any debt Bandpass Design takes on and ensures we can meet demand without letting anything balloon out of control.

-We're always going to be pretty honest about who we are, what we hope to do, and how we hope to do it.
-We’ve learned from our prior work experience and from watching Kickstarters whose success is crippled by fulfillment issues.
+We're honest about who we are, what we hope to do, and how we hope to do it.
+We learned from our prior work experience and from watching Kickstarters whose success is crippled by fulfillment issues.
 It’s all about mitigating risk in our business, design, and customer decisions so we can provide a furniture piece worthy of prime placement in your lives.

 Are there any additional configurations besides The Dresden?